Acil95/imdark.c9.language.csharp/README.md

 This cloud 9  plugin provides some basic autocomplete functionality for c#, the code is loosly based on [omnisharp-brackets](https://github.com/OmniSharp/omnisharp-brackets).

 ## Competability
-+It has only been tested on my windows 8.1 machine.
+* It has only been tested on my windows 8.1 machine.
-+But should probobly also work on linux.
+* But should probobly also work on linux.

 ## Installing:
 1. Create a ".c9" folder in your cloud 9 workspace if it does not exist already.